elixir-europe/infectious-diseases-toolkit/quality-control/human-biomolecular-data.md

 The following bioinformatics tools are usually part of a bioinformatics pipeline that is used for the identification of a specific variant of a known pathogen.
 Therefore, they can be used for infectious diseases but also in other scientific domains.

+1. **Sequencing quality**
+   There are several features in a sequencing file (*fastq*) that indicate the quality of sequencing:
+   - Base sequence quality
+   - Base sequence content
+   - Sequence GC content
+   - Base N content
+   - Sequence Duplication Levels
+   - Overrepresented sequences
+   - Adapter Content
+   - Read length

+   These metrics can be estimated using FastQC, which also provides graphic reports to help the user identify any issues.

+2. **Alignment quality**
+   Once the reads have been aligned to the respective reference genome, a number of additional quality metrics can be calculated for another layer of quality control.
+These include:
+   - Insert size
+   - Base coverage
+   - Mapping quality
+   - Percentage mapped
+   - Number of uniquely mapped reads
+   - Contamination

+   Tools such as SAMtools and QualiMap can measure these metrics, and FastQ-Screen measures contamination with other species.

+3. **Variant call quality**
+   Upon identifying (calling) genetic variants using an appropriate tool (e.g., *GATK*), further quality checks need to be made:
+   - Ratio transition/transversion (ti/tv) outside the expected range
+   - Ratio het/hom
+   - Call rate
+   - Singletons**

+   Tools vcftools, bcftools, and plink can calculate these metrics.

 - {% tool "fastqc" %}: FastQC is a widely used quality control tool for next-generation sequencing (NGS) data.
 It provides a comprehensive analysis of the sequence quality, including per base sequence quality, sequence length distribution, adapter content, and GC content.
 FastQC generates graphical reports that allow users to identify potential issues and assess the overall quality of the sequencing data.
 - {% tool "samtools" %}: Samtools is a widely used suite of tools for working with sequencing data in the SAM/BAM format.
 It can be used for a variety of tasks, including sorting, merging, indexing, and filtering SAM/BAM files.
 Samtools also includes a quality control tool called "samtools flagstat," which generates statistics on the number and proportion of reads that pass various quality filters, such as mapping quality, read length, and base quality.
 - {% tool "bcftools" %}: Bcftools is a set of tools for working with variant calls in the VCF format.
 It can be used for tasks such as filtering, merging, and comparing VCF files.
 Bcftools includes several quality control tools, such as "bcftools stats," which generates summary statistics on the quality of variant calls, such as the number of variants called, the proportion of variants passing quality filters, and the distribution of variant quality scores.